 What constitutes trespassing?
 Some people are surprised to learn about the heavy penalties they could face if they are charged with trespassing in Colorado Springs.
-If you feel that you've been wrongly accused or call James Newby for a Free consultation at (719) 578-3322.
+Learn more in our blog.

 Being in the wrong place at the wrong time can get you in a lot of trouble.
 Being in a place you have no legal right to be at a time you have no right to be there can also get you charged with the crime of criminal trespassing in Colorado.
 Sometimes, however, it isn’t always clear whether or not someone was within their rights to be on a given piece of property.
 If you have been charged with trespassing, or believe someone has trespassed on your property, it is important to understand what the crime of trespassing involves and what it does not.

 One of the more common charges used by law enforcement is criminal trespass.
 The crime of criminal trespass, as with most crimes, has various levels.
 This page deals with the most common form of first degree criminal trespass.
 If you are charged with criminal trespass, it is important that you do not attempt to handle this charge on your own.
 A knowledgeable Colorado Springs criminal defense attorney is your best option.
 Trying to work through the legal system on your own, without a lawyer, is similar to trying to drive a car at high speeds, through thick fog.
 It’s not safe and it’s definitely not smart.

 Or click to email us for a free consultation with Colorado Springs Criminal Defense Attorney James Newby.

 128 S Tejon St #402

 Office Hours: M-F 8:30am - 5:00pm